A gender neutral guide to twirly skirts for contra dance

 The possibilities aren’t quite endless, but they vary a lot!

-This article discusses these issues (note: gendered language associated with a specific subset of bodies): https://everybodyskirts.com/blogs/posts/fitted-tops
+The article 'Fitted tops' from everybodyskirts.com discusses these issues (note: gendered language associated with a specific subset of bodies).

 Silhouette